Papanasam (film): Plot

 After a preliminary investigation, Geetha calls Suyambulingam and his family for questioning.
-Suyambulingam, who had predicted that this would happen, had already taught his family how to change their alibis at the time of the murder.
+Suyambulingam, who had predicted that this would happen, had already taught his family their alibis for the time of the murder.
 When questioned individually, they give the same replies.
-Suyambulingam also presents the bill of the restaurant, the hotel bill, the movie ticket and the bus tickets as proof of their alibi.
+Suyambulingam also presents the bill from the restaurant, hotel, as well as the tickets from the bus and the movie, as proof of their alibi.
 Geetha questions the owners of the establishments they have been to and their statements prove Suyambulingam's alibi.
-However, Geetha subsequently realises later that Suyambulingam had faked the evidence and established his alibi on the owners by going on a trip with his family to the same establishments later.
-Meanwhile, Suyambulingam tells his brother-in-law, Thangaraj that if they are ever taken away by the police, he has to call the media and report their unlawful arrests.
+However, Geetha subsequently realises later that Suyambulingam had established his alibi on the owners by going on a trip alone, on the days presented in the receipts, and then once again with his family to the same establishments a few days later.
+Meanwhile, Suyambulingam tells his brother-in-law, Thangaraj, that if they are ever taken away by the police, he must notify the media and report their unlawful arrests.

-Geetha arrests Suyambulingam and his family and Perumal uses brute force to beat the truth out of them.
-Eventually, Meena gives in and reveals the place where the body is buried.
-After digging the compost pit, they find the carcass of a wild boar, indicating that Suyambulingam had moved the body.
-Meena reports to the media and complains against Perumal.
-The constable is suspended, all officers in the Papanasam station are transferred out of the district and Geetha resigns from her post.
+Geetha arrests Suyambulingam and his family, and Perumal brutally hits them, including Meena to make the truth come out.
+Geetha learns from Varun's friend Alex about Selvi's video created by Varun.
+Eventually, Meena gives in and reveals the place where Varun's body is buried.
+After digging the compost pit, they find the carcass of a boar, indicating that Suyambulingam had moved the body.
+Before Geetha and Perumal could react to it, Suyambulingam and Meena go to the media and complain that Perumal brutally tortured them for a crime they didn't commit.
+Enraged, Perumal tries to hit Suyambulingam but Thangaraj and the villagers save them and trash Perumal.
+Perumal is suspended from the job, all officers in the Papanasam station are transferred out of the district and Geetha resigns from her post.
 The district court prohibits the police from investigating Suyambulingam's family without their permission, in any case.
+Suyambulingam and his family are proven innocent.

 Later, Geetha and her husband Prabhakar meet Suyambulingam to ask forgiveness for their rude and violent behaviour.
 Prabhakar then explains that they both plan to relocate to the US.
-Before leaving Prabhakar begs Suyambulingam to reveal what happened to Varun.
-Filled with guilt Suyumbulingam cryptically explained that Varun was killed by accident and apologises.
+Before leaving, Prabhakar begs Suyambulingam to reveal what happened to Varun.
+Filled with guilt, Suyumbulingam cryptically explained that Varun was killed by accident and wishes them well.
 The scene moves back to the police station at the beginning.
-As Suyambulingam signs out, the station the new SI tells him that he will find Varun's body and warns him.
-As Suyambulingam leaves a flashback is shown of him burying something in the construction of the station.
-Implying that he has hidden Varun's body underneath the station and it will never be found due to the new construction.
+As Suyambulingam signs out, the station's new sub-inspector tells him that he will find Varun's body.
+As Suyambulingam leaves, a flashback is shown of him burying something in the station's construction, implying that he has hidden Varun's body underneath the new police station.